-MC99 entered in to force in 2003 and now has 103 States Parties.
-This is equivalent to 54% of all International Civil Aviation Organization (ICAO) contracting States.
-Unfortunately, over 80 States have yet to ratify MC99.
+MC99 entered in to force in 2003 and now has 111 Parties.
+This is equivalent to almost 60% of all International Civil Aviation Organization (ICAO) States.
+There are 80 States that have yet to ratify MC99 including a number of fast growing aviation markets.
 The result is that the patchwork of different liability regimes that MC99 was designed to replace continues to exist around the world.
 This causes complexity in claims handling and means that in many cases, passengers do not have the enhanced protections that MC99 provides (see below).
 Likewise, airlines and shippers are unable to enjoy the significant benefits that MC99 offers them (also described below).